-Denise D'Ascenzo is a six-time Emmy award winning broadcast journalist who has also earned distinction as the longest serving news anchor at a single television station in Connecticut.
+Denise D'Ascenzo is a 10-time Emmy award-winning broadcast journalist who has also earned distinction as the longest-serving news anchor at a single television station in Connecticut.
 You will find her weekdays on Channel 3, anchoring the 5:00 PM, 5:30 PM and 6:00 PM newscasts.

 Denise became interested in journalism as a young child.
 She was born in Washington, DC and grew up in suburban Rockville, Maryland.
 At the age of 12, Denise launched the first newspaper at her grammar school.
 She went on to become editor-in-chief of her high school newspaper and the first person to receive a scholarship from the American Newspaper Women's Club to attend a summer journalism program at the Medill School of Journalism at Northwestern University.

-Denise and her husband, Wayne have a daughter, Kathryn who is 16 years old.
-In her free time, Denise enjoys family outings, swimming and hiking with her three dogs.
+Denise and her husband, Wayne have a daughter, Kathryn.
+In her free time, Denise enjoys family outings, swimming, and hiking with her dogs.